 The 2023 Digital Revolution Awards has officially launched, with nine new categories announced to make this year’s the biggest edition to date, as well as welcoming a new global charity partner that will benefit from the awards ceremonies and fundraisers held across the planet.

 Now in its third year, the not-for-profit initiative has become a showcase event for cloud technology professionals and organizations worldwide, celebrating one of the fastest-growing areas of tech as well as raising money for great causes.
 With nominations now open, new categories for 2023 include Diversity Ally of the Year, Outstanding Contribution to the Earth, and Partner of the Year awards across a number of tech ecosystems including Salesforce, AWS, Microsoft, and Google Cloud Platform, as well as categories that recognize individuals and businesses making an outstanding contribution in those communities.

 While the awards were created to celebrate the pioneers and ceiling-breakers that are harnessing the power that cloud technologies have to drive digital transformation, many of the new categories also reflect the need to champion those looking to make the industry a more inclusive one, as well as those using tech to improve the world we live in.

 Of the new categories, Diversity Ally of the Year will celebrate an individual that has made a clear and impactful difference to champion and support voices that have gone unheard, while the Outstanding Contribution to the Earth will recognize those that use cloud technology to tackle the climate emergency.
 To help show its commitment to also giving back to the world, organizers have committed to planting a tree for every nomination received, vie Tree Nation.

-The award ceremony and fundraiser will be held in London on Friday 21st April 2023, and will be joined by live events in Las Vegas on Friday 19th May 2023 and Frankfurt on Friday 5th May, as well as a virtual North America event on Thursday 18th May 2023 culminating in a global show on Friday 2nd June 2023.
+The award ceremony and fundraiser will be held in London on Friday 21st April 2023, and will be joined by a live event in Frankfurt on Friday 5th May, as well as a virtual North America event on Thursday 18th May 2023 culminating in a global show on Friday 2nd June 2023.